awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 **Solution:** You might see this error in `crash.log` when the AWS IoT Greengrass Core software does not start\.
 This can occur if you're running v1\.6 or earlier\.
 Do one of the following:
 + Upgrade to v1\.7 or later\.
 We recommend that you always run the latest version of the AWS IoT Greengrass Core software\.
 For download information, see [AWS IoT Greengrass Core Software](what-is-gg.md#gg-core-download-tab)\.
 + Use the correct `config.json` format for your AWS IoT Greengrass Core software version\.
-For more information, see [AWS IoT Greengrass Core Configuration File](gg-core.md#config-json)\.
+For more information, see [AWS IoT Greengrass core configuration file](gg-core.md#config-json)\.
 **Note**
 <a name="find-ggc-version-intro"></a>To find which version of the AWS IoT Greengrass Core software is installed on the core device, run the following commands in your device terminal\.